Last updated 19th May, 2025

 In order to avoid condensation damp, ensure you keep your central heating usage to a minimum, open windows from time to time to allow airflow through the home, and install sufficient ventilation systems to direct the water vapour outside.

-Double glazed windows are another option to decrease the amount of condensation in your home.
+Double-glazed windows are another option to decrease the amount of condensation in your home.
 Single glazed windows tend to be cooler, so you will often see water dripping down onto the walls below, whereas double glazed windows stay a lot warmer; therefore, the water droplets aren't attracted to the surface.

 Rising damp is a lot less common than condensation damp.
 However, it can be prevalent in wetter areas of the globe.
 Rising damp occurs when extra moisture from the ground underneath the building is absorbed by the structural materials.

 Once this begins to happen, the more porous materials surrounding it begin to soak up the water, causing it to travel further through the home.
-Usually, you will be able to detect this time of damp by stains appearing on plastered walls, wallpaper beginning to peel, or plaster crumbling.
+Usually, you will be able to detect this type of damp by stains appearing on plastered walls, wallpaper beginning to peel, or plaster crumbling.

-This kind of damp doesn't happen very often.
-However, when it does, it can be extremely difficult to resolve and very costly.
 The reason it can become so difficult to fix is that most of the time, it is not only the surface layer of the wall that is affected.

-The damage usually comes from the materials within the structure of the building, resulting in the brick and timber framing being affected as well as the plastering and more.
+The damage usually comes from the materials within the structure of the building, resulting in the brick and timber framing being affected, as well as the plastering and more.

 Most homes are designed to repel water to prevent rising damp from occurring.
 However, older homes may not have this extra protection.
 Waterproof materials such as bitumen are used in newer buildings to prevent water from the ground from rising to the level of the home.